jiaweizhong66/Titanic-ML/README.md

 # Titanic-ML

-This a simple ML model using date frames from
+This a ML model that predicts passenger's survival rate Trained and tested with the data from

 ## Tech Stack
 ```